 Personal injury cases are always unique which can make understanding your odds hard.
 To gain a better understanding of your case, you should speak with a Tampa personal injury attorney.
 If you’re not quite ready to call a lawyer, learn more about the primary factors impacting your situation.
 There are many pitfalls that come with handling a personal injury case.
 Make sure to avoid major mistakes, and take advantage of easy opportunities.

 Many courts don’t actually hear out entire cases anymore.
 In fact, many courts rely almost entirely on precedence.
-Which means that they pull out an old case that sounds similar and compare it to your case.
+This means that they pull out an old case that sounds similar and compare it to your case.

 The idea is that this saves time, and helps the judge or jury feel more secure in their decision.
 Precedence could help your case.
 Precedence could hurt your case.
 Working with an attorney might help you find past cases that could help your case rather than hurt it.